On the cone of effective surfaces on $\overline{\mathcal A}_3$: The geometry of the stratum

 \end{prop} \begin{proof} We recall that by definition the preimage in $\wub$ of $S_D'$ is the union of the two $0$-sections $Z_1,Z_2$, and the antidiagonal $\wDelta^-$.
 Equalities~\eqref{eq:Poincare},~\eqref{eq:aDelta}, and $T_i=Z_i+L$ therefore give

 The class $L^2$ is zero on $\osi{K3}$ and this immediately gives $S_D'.L^2=0$.

 We recall that the classes of $D$ and $\beta_2$ restricted to $\osi{K3}$ are given by~\eqref{eq:DK3} and~\eqref{eq:beta2K3}, respectively.
 Using \Cref{prop:tildeY} and remembering to divide by $12$, as explained in \Cref{rem:stacky12}, the computation of the intersection numbers on $\osi{K3}$ is now purely mechanical.
-To avoid arithmetic errors we have implemented the intersection theory on $\wub$ in a small Maple program.
+To avoid arithmetic errors we have determined the intersection theory on $\wub$ using a small Maple program.
 The results are:

 and

 Finally, we have

 Form this we immediately obtain